Simpcyclassy/Simpcyclassy/README.md

 ## 💌 Get in Touch

 I love meeting new people and discussing new ideas.
-Reach out if you want to talk tech, collaborate on a project, or just say hi! 🚀  I am interested in cloud computing, devops, K8s, AI and data visualisation.
+Reach out if you want to talk tech, collaborate on a project, or just say hi! 🚀  I am interested in cloud computing, DevOps, K8s, AI, and data visualisation.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/chioma-onyekpere/).